cordialgerm/foe_foundry/data/5e_canonical/frog.md

 ***Standing Leap***.
 The frog's long jump is up to 10 feet and its high jump is up to 5 feet, with or without a running start.

 A **frog** has no effective attacks.
 It feeds on small insects and typically dwells near water, in trees, or underground.
-The frog's statistics can also be used to represent a **toad**.
+The frog's statistics can also be used to represent a **toad**.</statblock>